Adroiti/docs-for-code-review-tools/checkstyle-ClassFanOutComplexity.md

-Pattern: The number of other classes a given class relies on
+Pattern: Class relies on too many other classes

 Issue: -

 ## Description

-The number of other classes a given class relies on.
-Also the square of this has been shown to indicate the amount of maintenance required in functional programs (on a file basis) at least.
+In other other words, class fan-out complexity is too high.
+It has direct impact on amount of maintenance required in functional programs.
 This check processes files in the following way:

   1. Iterates over the list of tokens (defined below) and counts all mentioned classes.
     - [PACKAGE_DEF](http://checkstyle.sourceforge.net/apidocs/com/puppycrawl/tools/checkstyle/api/TokenTypes.html#PACKAGE_DEF)